 2. Grief can change your priorities, for better or worse.

 We don’t know yet how quitting his job will impact a self-admittedly Type A guy like Randall, but one of the reasons this impulsive act doesn’t feel outside the realm of possibility is because so many grievers have been there.
 You may not have actually quit your job, but you sure may have thought about it.
 Even if William hadn’t told Randall to roll the windows down and turn the music up, grief has a funny way of causing people to look at life through a new lens.
-Things that seemed reeeeeally important before don’t seem so important.
-Risks that didn’t seem worth taking seem worth it.
-This one will be interesting to see play out in season two.
+Things that seemed reeeeeally important before don’t seem so important; risks that didn’t seem worth taking seem worth it.
+This one will be interesting to see play out in Season Two.

 3. It’s important to talk to kids about death when someone is dying, and adults often won’t agree on when and how to do that.

-While watching This is Us, I was really worried that Randall’s daughters weren’t being prepared for the day when William’s illness got worse.
+While watching This is Us, I was really worried that Randall's daughters weren't being prepared for the day when William's illness got worse.
 Randall and Beth’s disagreements about when and how to communicate with their daughters about this seemed to mirror many real-life conversations I have had with family members about when and how to talk to kids about the realities of a loved one’s illness.
-There is no easy answer about exactly the right way and time to have these conversations, but This Is Us highlights the fact that they need to happen and that they are not one-time conversations, rather ongoing dialogues about illness, death, and grief.
-Unfortunately, just as in the show, families don’t always agree on those conversations.
+There is no easy answer about exactly the right way and time to have these conversations, but This Is Us highlights the fact that they need to happen and that they are not one-time conversations—rather, they are ongoing dialogues about illness, death, and grief.
+Unfortunately, just as in the show, families don't always agree on those conversations.